History of Campus Compact and California Campus Compact

 California Campus Compact is part of the national Campus Compact network.
 While the state and national Compacts are formally affiliated and share a fundamental commitment to integrating civic and community engagement into campus and academic life, each organization operates independently, developing programs and priorities in response to its distinctive context.

 In 1988, California Campus Compact became one of the first two state Campus Compact offices formed (Pennsylvania was the other) to provide member campuses with local, state and regional support.
 Charles Young, who was then chancellor of the University of California, Los Angeles (UCLA), and Donald Kennedy, who was then president of Stanford University, led the group that founded California Campus Compact based on California-specific higher education goals.
 California Campus Compact began with 17 member campuses at its inception, and has over 40 member campuses as of this writing.

 From its founding in 1988 through 1995, California Campus Compact was hosted at UCLA by then-Chancellor Charles Young.
 In 1996, with the retirement of Chancellor Young, the Executive Board of California Campus Compact approved a change in host institutions from UCLA to San Francisco State University.
 San Francisco State University, under the leadership of President Robert A. Corrigan, continued as the host institution for California Campus Compact until his retirement.
 In 2013, CACC was hosted by Sofia University, and then in January 2014, moved to California State University, East Bay, under President Leroy Morishita.

-Between 1988 and 2000, there have been six executive directors of California Campus Compact.
-In September 2000, Elaine Ikeda was hired as the seventh executive director of California Campus Compact.
+Between 1988 and 2000, there were six executive directors of California Campus Compact.
+In September 2000, Dr. Elaine Ikeda was hired as the seventh executive director of California Campus Compact.
 She continues to hold the position and is the longest-serving executive director of California Campus Compact.